 The symptoms of biotin deficiency can be severe (11).
 This is particularly true for those with a genetic disorder causing the deficiency.
 A few common symptoms include:

 - Optic atrophy

 Of course, these symptoms can be caused by a variety of other disorders or illnesses, too.
 As such, it’s important to speak with your doctor if you’re experiencing any of these symptoms.

 While biotin supplements are a popular choice for many health conscious individuals, you may be interested in a more direct route of application.
 So, can shampoo be a good option if you’re looking to supplement with biotin?

 The first question we must ask is whether biotin can even be absorbed through the skin.
 And, while many have said it can not, science has proven otherwise.

-A 1999 study consisting of 31 patients (20 with atopic dermatitis and 11 healthy) was performed.
+A 1999 study consisting of 31 patients (20 with atopic dermatitis and 11 healthy) was performed (12).
 For healthy patients, only biotin oil was applied to the scalp daily.
-However, patients diagnosed with dermatitis used an ointment consisting of both biotin oil (0.3%) and 1 – 4 grams of steroid ointment.
+However, patients diagnosed with dermatitis used an ointment consisting of both biotin oil (0.3 percent) and one to four grams of steroid ointment.

-To determine whether the biotin was penetrating the scalp and being absorbed, serum biotin level were taken both before the study began and after.
+To determine whether the biotin was penetrating the scalp and being absorbed, serum biotin levels were taken both before the study began and after.
 These were the results:

 As shown in the chart above, the majority of research subjects saw an increase in serum biotin levels.
-In fact, 10 out of 11 healthy subjects (90.9%) saw an increase in serum biotin levels.
+In fact, 10 out of 11 healthy subjects (90.9 percent) saw an increase in serum biotin levels.

 What does this tell us?